pwegrzyn/pwegrzyn.github.io/content/about.md

 Hi 👋,

 I'm Patrick, a software engineer from Cracow, Poland.
-Currently I'm finishing my Master's degree in Computer Science at AGH-UST (specializing in machine learning).
+Currently I'm finishing my Master's degree in Computer Science at AGH-UST.
 Previously I worked at Akamai Technologies, Inc. where I contributed improvements to data distribution systems underpinning Akamai's global CDN.
-My interests are physics, math, machine learning, distributed systems (from Cloud to Blockchains), books and video games (playing and casually developing).
+My interests are physics, math, distributed systems (from cloud to web3), machine learning and books.

 ### CV